 Learn about which types of breast pumps you are eligible to receive under your health insurance plan.
-Do this while you’re still pregnant so you’ll be prepared when baby arrives.4
+Do this while you’re still pregnant so you’ll be prepared when baby arrives.

 In deciding between pumps, think about size, weight, ease of cleaning, and whether replacement parts are easy to find.1 Perhaps most importantly, think about how often you may need to use the pump to help you choose the right one for you.

-To learn about how to pump and get the most milk, read: Top Breast Pumping Tips
+To learn about how to pump and get the most milk, read: Top Tips for Pumping Breastmilk

 We know parenting often means sleepless nights, stressful days, and countless questions and confusion, and we want to support you in your feeding journey and beyond.

 Our Happy Baby Experts are a team of lactation consultants and registered dietitian nutritionists certified in infant and maternal nutrition – and they’re all moms, too!
 They’re here to offer personalized support on our free, one-on-one, live chat platform Monday - Friday 8am-6pm (ET).
 No appointment needed, no email or sign-up required.
 Chat Now!